JackJohansson/InpsydeUsers/README.md

 - `inpsyde_localization` : Filters the localization array which is output in the footer and used by jQuery.
 - `inpsyde_transient` : Filters the duration of cache, in seconds.
 - `inpsyde_user_details` : Filters the user details array that is sent to the client.

+### PHP CodeSniffer

+The code have been formatted based on the Inpsyde Coding Standards.
+However, certain parts were omitted as they would raise serious doubts, such as:

+- Using a prefix in a namespaced environment
+- Dropping support for PSR-4 in favor of traditional `class-NAME.php`

+### PHP Unit Tests

+Unit tests have been written using PHPUnitTest and BrainMonkey.
+They are included under the `tests` folder and `Inpsyde\Tests` namespace.

+The test is using multiple syntax for the purpose of demonstration, so certain error messages are expected.
+In fact, they are not errors, they're informative messages.
+Please take a look at the test file's comments, this has been explained in the docs.

 ### External Libraries